top of page

-Hosting free/subsidised day/weekend/holiday skate camps (at schools, sports centres/skate parks) with tuition and equipment to teach beginner kids to skate (video development)
+Hosting free/subsidised day/weekend/holiday skate camps (at schools, sports centres/skate parks) with coaching and equipment to teach beginner kids to skate (video development)

 Introducing young people to skatepark etiquette, culture and rules

-Organising free/subsidised weekly after school skate clubs to keep kids progressing and ensure they continue with their interest in the sport
+Organising free/subsidised weekly after school skate clubs to keep children progressing and ensure they continue with their interest in the sport

 Did you know....